 Our M.Ed. in Educational Leadership prepares school administrators to lead in a diverse, fast-paced, and information-rich society.
 Graduates of the TWU Educational Leadership program demonstrate the requisite skills, knowledge, and dispositions necessary for effective leadership; alumni hold leadership positions throughout the DFW metroplex and the state of Texas.
 Classes include a variety of delivery options including fully online, blended, and face-to-face.
 Students who already hold a masters’ degree may wish to pursue our Principal as Instructional Leader certification-only program.

 Highly-qualified school administrators are in demand across Texas, and our graduate programs in Educational Leadership effectively prepare our students to meet this growing need.
 Students wishing to pursue Principal as Instructional Leader certification need to meet specific criteria, including applying to the TWU Educator Preparation Program (in addition to the TWU Graduate School), providing evidence of two years' teaching experience as the teacher of record at an accredited school, and meeting other criteria as determined by the program and the state.
-More information can be found on the Educational Leadership site.
+More information can be found on the Educational Leadership website.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."